nrwl/nx/docs/shared/nx-plugin.md

 There are additional functions that the `@nrwl/nx-plugin/testing` package exports.
 Most of them are file utilities to manipulate and read files in the E2E directory.

-## Assets
+## Including Assets

-Sometimes you might want to include some assets with your plugin.
+Sometimes you might want to include some assets with the plugin.
 This might be a image or some additional binaries.

 To make sure that assets are copied to the dist folder, open the `workspace.json` (or `angular.json`) file, and find the plugin's project.
-Inside the `build` property, you can add additional assets.
-By default, we include all `.md` files in the root, all non-ts files in folders, and the `collection.json` and `builders.json` files.
+Inside the `build` property, add additional assets.
+By default, all `.md` files in the root, all non-ts files in folders, and the `collection.json` and `builders.json` files are included.

 ```json
 "build": {